 Exemption C41 is great when a spouse or common-law partner:

-• is over the age limit for the IEC permit categories (30 or 35 years old, inclusive).
+• is over the age limit for the IEC permit categories (30 or 35 years old, depending on citizenship).

 How can I apply for a spouse or common-law partner open work permit?